 |Speed||520/450MB/s||550/510 MB/s||560/530 MB/s|

 |NAND Flash Type||QLS 3D NAND||TLC 3D NAND||TLC 3D NAND|

 With this comparison, I am not denying the fact that the SU720 is a completely worthy product.
 But, there are numerous other amazing options available in the market at the same price tag.
 So, it is my responsibility to throw some light on them as well.

 Again, the Adata Ultimate SU720 is a good option for those who have limited budgets.
 The warranty is just 3-Years and it has a QLC 3D NAND.
 These are two main drawbacks.
 Otherwise, it is a great SSD to use for general tasks.
-If you are normal user who generally does internet browsing, media consumption, or word processing, these drawbacks are not really the drawbacks for you.
+If you are a normal user who generally does internet browsing, media consumption, or word processing, these drawbacks are not really the drawbacks for you.

-In simple words, the Adata Ultimate SU720 SSD is made for the users who have limited data read/write speed requirements.
+In simple words, the Adata Ultimate SU720 SSD is made for users who have limited data read/write speed requirements.

-But, it will definitely reduce your system, software, and game booting time more than twice as compared to a normal HDD.
+But, it will definitely reduce your system, software, and game booting time by more than twice as compared to a normal HDD.
 So, you can definitely buy it without any issues.